Tharun-b777/PHPMYSQL/README.md

 # HACKERMODE:

-Modified ports.conf file to make server listen and serve contents on port 8600 and 8400
+Modified ports.conf file to make server serve contents on port 8600 and 8400

 Modified 000-default.conf to display login on port 8600 and register on port 8400